phmasek/ODVpi/TimeTriggerCode/README.md

 # TimeTriggerCode
 This component is run as slave for supercomponent.
-Make sure that supercomponent is running before executing this.

 ## Compiling
 ```bash